-Cases & Lacambra is a client-focused international law firm with a deep commitment to offering the best comprehensive advice in business law.
-With a presence in Europe and America, the firm has a highly tested track record in complex transactions involving the financial sector, special situations, financial markets regulations, cross-border disputes and transactions with a special tax sensibility.
-The firm focuses on providing bespoke solutions to clients, which include financial institutions, investment services companies, investment funds, family offices, business conglomerates and high net worth individuals.
-The teams are high profile, committed to excellence and cross-border oriented.
+Cases & Lacambra is a client-focused international law firm with a cornerstone financial services practice.
+With a presence in Europe and America, the firm has a tested track record in complex transactions involving the financial sector, special situations, financial markets regulations, cross-border disputes and transactions with relevant tax aspects.
+Its financial services group comprises of three partners, two counsels, one senior associate and five associates, and most of the members of the team have extensive knowledge of banking and finance regulations and capital markets transactions.
+The firm's practice extends to capital markets, derivatives and structured finance matters.